ehedman/flowSensor/README.md

 It is possible to simulate a flow sensor by applying a 2.5 Volt square wave to GPIO(5) at a frequency between 1 to 110 Hz.

+To simulate a TDS Water Quality Sensor, regulate with a pot a voltage between 0 to 3.3v at GPIO(26).

 To folow the console output, attach a seral to USB dongle to the Picos' No 1 (output)  pin.

 ### External dependencies